Lionel Palairet

 Lionel Charles Hamilton Palairet (27 May 1870 – 27 March 1933) was an English amateur cricketer who played for Somerset and Oxford University.
 A graceful right-handed batsman, he was selected to play Test cricket for England twice in 1902.
 Contemporaries judged Palairet to have one of the most attractive batting styles of the period.
 His obituary in The Times described him as "the most beautiful batsman of all time".
 An unwillingness to tour during the English winter limited Palairet's Test appearances; contemporaries believed he deserved more Test caps.

 Palairet was educated at Repton School.
 He played in the school cricket team for four years, as captain in the latter two, before going to Oriel College, Oxford.
-He achieved his cricketing Blue in each of his four years at Oxford, and captained the side in 1892 and 1893.
+He achieved his cricketing Blue in each of his four years at Oxford, and captained the team in 1892 and 1893.
 For Somerset, he frequently opened the batting with Herbie Hewett.
 In 1892, they shared a partnership of 346 for the first wicket, an opening stand that set a record for the County Championship and remains Somerset's highest first-wicket partnership.
 (Note: As of September 2013.)
 In that season, Palairet was named as one of the "Five Batsmen of the Year" by Wisden.

 Over the following decade, he was one of the leading amateur batsmen in England.
 He passed 1,000 first-class runs in a season on seven occasions, and struck two double centuries.
 His highest score, 292 runs against Hampshire in 1895, remained a record for a Somerset batsman until 1948.
 His only Test matches were the fourth and fifth Tests against Australia in 1902: Australia won the fourth Test by three runs, and England won the fifth Test by one wicket.
 After 1904, he appeared infrequently for Somerset, though he played a full season in 1907 when he was chosen to captain the county.
 He retired from first-class cricket in 1909, having scored over 15,000 runs.